influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/configuration.md

     parent: Administration
 ---

+Chronograf is configured by passing command line options when starting the Chronograf service.
+However, it is also possible to set custom default configuration options in the filesystem so they don't have to be passed in when starting Chronograf.

 ## Starting the Chronograf service

 Chronograf can be started using the default configuration options, but environment variables and command line options let you configure OAuth 2.0 authentication and other options based on your requirements.